What Is Working Capital Management? Tips, Strategies, Ratios & FAQs

 Also known as the current ratio, the working capital ratio is determined by dividing your total short-term assets by your total short-term liabilities.
 The goal of this measurement is to ensure that your business can pay all of its short-term financial obligations that are due within one year.
 To measure the current working capital ratio, add the total of your cash, cash equivalents, receivables, and inventory, and divide that total by your current liabilities.

 Generally speaking, most businesses should have a working capital ratio of 1.5-2.0, meaning they have 1.5 to 2 times as many assets as they do liabilities.
 If your working capital ratio is less than one, it means you have more debts than cash assets.
-To meet your financial obligations, you may need to obtain alternative financing or sell some long-term assets to cover the shortfall.
+To meet your financial obligations, you may need to obtain alternative lending or sell some long-term assets to cover the shortfall.

 Contrarily, a working capital ratio that is greater than 2.0 may indicate that your company is being too conservative in its approach to working capital management.
 Failure to invest additional assets in other areas could result in lost opportunities for greater growth.